-How to watch the US Open golf final round live stream in Australia: Tee Times, Leaderboard
+How to watch US Open golf live stream in Australia

+Australia has a strong representation, led by major winners Adam Scott and Jason Day.
 Regardless of who you're supporting, you can live stream the US Open in Australia on your favourite device or watch it on a big screen TV.
-Here are all your options on how to watch the US Open golf:
+Here are your options.

-Are all the rounds of the US Open broadcast in Australia?
+Are all US Open rounds broadcast in Australia?

-When does the US Open golf start in Australia?
+When does the US Open start in Australia?

-Given the time difference between Australia and California, you may need to sacrifice sleep in order to watch all of the US Open live.
-The full US Open Championship coverage begins on Foxtel and Kayo Sports (see comparison below) on Friday 14 June at 5am AEST.
-The coverage ends at 12:30pm AEST.
-The following rounds are slightly different as per the table below.
+Given the time difference between Australia and New York, you may need to sacrifice some sleep in order to watch all of the US Open coverage.
+Round one begins on Foxtel and Kayo Sports at 2am AEST on Friday 18 September and concludes at 9am AEST.

-How to live stream the US Open for free on Kayo Sports
+How to stream US Open for free on Kayo Sports

-Every round of the US Open will be live streamed from the halfway point, with replays available on demand to watch whenever you want.
-In addition, the Featured Groups feature gives you a chance to watch the best players from the first half of each round play as well.
+Every round of the US Open will be live streamed, with replays available on demand to watch whenever you want.
+In addition, among the special features unique to Kayo, the Featured Groups option gives you a chance to watch the best players from the first half of each round.
 Kayo Sports costs $25/month for a Basic subscription, which allows you to watch on two screens at the same time; or $35/month for a Premium subscription, which supports three simultaneous streams.

-The service is compatible with computers, smartphones, tablets, Telstra TV, Android TV, Apple TV and ChromeCast – the latter is the best way to watch Kayo on your TV.
+The service is compatible with Android, iOS, Apple TV, Telstra TV, Android TV and Samsung TV (2017 or later), Sony Bravia TVs, Mac and PC as well as Chromecast or AirPlay.
 There are no contracts, so you can cancel your subscription anytime.

 Read our full review of Kayo Sports.